atlasti/nlp_models/README.md

 These natural language models are the models provided with ATLAS.ti

 ## Geting started
-The models are built using spaCy which is free: www.spacy.io
+The models are built using spaCy which is available here: www.spacy.io

 spaCy needs python